 - 1 heaped teaspoon fine sea salt

-- 2 tablespoons olive oil for frying plus more for drizzling
+- 2 tbsp olive oil for frying plus more for drizzling

-While the rice is cooking (according to instructions on the package), in a pan toast the coriander seeds (for about 2 minutes), grind them to a powder in a pestle and mortar and set aside.
-Heat up the oil in a small frying pan and add the onion and garlic.
-Lower the heat and sauté for about 2 minutes stirring constantly.
+- Whilst the rice is cooking (according to package instructions) heat up the oil in a small pan and add the onion and garlic.
+Lower the heat and fry for about 2 minutes stirring constantly.
 Remove from the heat and set aside.

-In a large bowl combine the chickpeas, coriander (fresh and powder), the onion and garlic mixture, carrot, courgette, seasoning and rice (once it's cooled).
-Mix together thoroughly.
+- In a large bowl combine the chickpeas, cilantro and ground coriander, the onion and garlic mixture, carrot, courgette, seasoning and rice (once cooked.
+Stir thoroughly.

-Preheat the oven to 350 F / 180 C / gas mark 4.
+- Preheat the oven to 350 F / 180 C / gas mark 4.
 Cut off the tops of peppers, remove the seeds and fill with the rice mixture.
 Put the tops back on, place the peppers in a baking dish and roast for 1 and 1/2 hours (or less according to preference).
-Sprinkle with some fresh coriander, drizzle with oil and enjoy!
+Serve with a drizzle with oil.